The goals of the corporation shall be to:

 2) Directors shall be elected for a term of one year by the members at an annual general meeting of members.

-- c) No director shall serve for more than two consecutive terms in any one capacity.
+c) No director shall serve for more than two consecutive terms in any single executive position.

 3) A director’s term ends when he or she:

 d) is declared to be incapable by a court, or

 e) their term of office expires